Dustfall

-Dustfall is an upcoming Australian drama for the Australian Broadcasting Corporation (ABC) releasing in 2026.
-Produced by Soapbox Pictures, Moonriver Productions and based on the novel The Unbelieved by Vikki Petraitis.
-Returning to her home in North Gap after years in the city Detective Tig uncovers a ring of drink spiking and assaults, the investigation turns on its head when a main suspect is found dead.
+Dustfall is an upcoming Australian six-episode drama miniseries for the Australian Broadcasting Corporation (ABC), releasing in 2026.
+It is based on the 2022 crime thriller novel The Unbelieved by Vikki Petraitis.

 Plot

-Detective Tig Pollard returns to her hometown after spending years in the city, uncovering a ring of drink spiking and assaults.
-When a main suspect turns up dead, Tig must investigate deeper into the ring and the stories of the lives of those effected.
+Detective Tig Pollard returns to her hometown of North Gap, after spending years in the city, to investigate a sexual assault case where an 18-year-old is found naked in a cane field with no memory of how she got there.
+A ring of drink spiking and assaults is uncovered and a main suspect turns up dead, prompting Pollard to dive deeper into the case and the stories of the lives of those affected.
+In a quest to uncover the truth, a face from Pollard's past resurfaces, forcing her to confront secrets from times gone by.

 Cast

 The cast was announced on 20 November 2025 the same day as the series was announced at the ABC Upfronts.